- Autism & Developmental Services

 We are in-network with most major insurance companies.
 See Full List

-We proudly provide pediatric therapy, autism services, and evaluations from birth until 21 years of age in the Metro DC and Fairfax, VA area through private insurance.
+We proudly provide clinic-based pediatric therapy, autism services, and evaluations from birth until 21 years of age in the Metro DC and Fairfax, VA area through private insurance.
 Our family of service providers are all certified and licensed professionals committed to serving Virginia children with physical and/or developmental disabilities or delays.

 Our team believes in “empowerment” as we are committed to helping each child and family move one step closer towards success.
-Our multi-disciplinary, state of the art clinic allows for a child to receive speech, physical, occupational, and/or ABA therapy in one convenient location that houses two large gym areas as well as more than 30 private 1:1 therapy rooms.
+Our multi-disciplinary, state of the art clinic allows for a child to receive speech, physical, occupational, and/or clinic-based ABA therapy in one convenient location that houses two large gym areas as well as more than 30 private 1:1 therapy rooms.
 Telehealth therapy services are also available.

 Achieve Beyond’s ABA therapy program provides home, community, and clinic based ABA therapy for children with Autism Spectrum Disorder through medical insurance.
 Our Board Certified Behavior Analysts (BCBAs) create individualized treatment plans based on collaboration with the family and individual in order to ensure meaningful and functional goals that will help a child increase their independence and happiness.